Bayesian Mixed Multidimensional Scaling for Auditory Processing: Parameter Initialization, Convergence and Identifiability Diagnostics

-The results in the main manuscript are obtained by initializing the individual latent features $\eta_{j,s,r}^{(i)}$, the population latent features $\eta_{s,r}$, and the individual weights $w_{j,h}^{(i)}$ (while $w_{j}=1$) in the MCMC chain with the INDSCAL estimates obtained using the \texttt{R} package \texttt{multiway}.
+The results in the main manuscript are obtained by initializing the individual latent features $\eta_{j,s,h}^{(i)}$, the group latent features $\eta_{s,h}$, and the individual weights $w_{j,h}^{(i)}$ (while $w_{j}=1$) in the MCMC chain with INDSCAL estimates obtained using the \texttt{R} package \texttt{multiway}.